Evidence-based

 Conclusion

-I hope this guide and our personal treatment plans have shown that there are lots of different options out there to help us manage migraine.
+I hope this guide has shown that there are lots of different options out there to help us manage migraine.
 Chat with your doctor about options and join the Migraine Strong Private Facebook group to talk to others in the same boat.

 References: